sano-jin/bussproofs-html/README.md

 I forked [markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim)
 and integrated this rendering engine.
+[Here](https://github.com/sano-jin/markdown-preview.nvim) is the forked previewer.
-If you using Lazy as a plugin manager, you can use the previewer as follows:
+If you are using Lazy as a plugin manager, you can use the previewer as follows:

 ```lua